balena-io-experimental/balena-migrate/README.md

 you will copy the directory to the device you want to migrate.

 After copying the migration environment the next step is to create a balena-migrate.conf file, that will contain your configuration.
-There is a sample config files contained in the directory that you can use as a template.
+There is a sample config file contained in the directory that you can use as a template.
 The easiest way is to copy that file to *balena-migrate.conf*.
 To migrate a Raspberry PI device you might invoke:
  ```